Hello PyTorch with Job API

 flare.send(output_model)

-The code above is simplified from the hello-pt_cifar10_fl.py script to focus on the three essential methods of the NVFlare’s Client API to achieve the training workflow:
+The code above is simplified from the client.py script to focus on the three essential methods of the NVFlare’s Client API to achieve the training workflow:

 • init(): Initializes NVFlare Client API environment.